ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 3. If-Statement: We will be using if-statements to determine whether the animal will be added to the list of animals over the given age.

-4. Push Function: We will be using a push function to add items identified by the if-statement to the above-array.
+4. Push Function: We will be using a push function to add items identified by the if-statement to the above-age array.

 5. Sort Statements: We will need a sort statement to sort the above-age array by age from youngest to oldest.
 Knowing this sort statement by heart will save you a lot of time in completing this challenge, it can also be applied to future use cases.